 The Regulator is responsible for determining CTP insurance premiums under the Compulsory Third Party Insurance Regulation Act 2016 (CTPIR Act).

-For policies effective from 1 July 2019, CTP Insurers will set their own premiums for each premium class within a range determined by the Regulator.
+CTP Insurers set their own CTP premiums for each premium class within these limits set by the CTP Regulator.

 Scheme Administration Fees also form part of the total CTP premium and cover the costs of services that support the CTP scheme and the administration of the CTP Regulator.
 See more information on Administration Fees.